mindbuttergold/github-actions-reusable-workflows/documentation/reactions-based-pr-label/README.md

 ## Usage

-- This workflow should be triggered on a cron schedule, as it checks and manages all open PRs across the repository.
+- This workflow should be triggered on `schedule`, as it checks and manages all open PRs across the repository.

 ### Required Permissions